FLYNews Brief

 Bottom Line

 Firefly Aerospace is more interesting after this print than before it.
 The revenue acceleration is large and specific enough to take seriously.
-But this is a growth story with no earnings floor, and growth investors who chase Tuesday's move need Q2 guidance to validate the trajectory.
+But this is a growth story with no earnings floor.
+Investors who bought Tuesday's surge need Q2 revenue guidance to confirm the trend holds.

 The one number that will define the next leg: Q2 2026 revenue guidance.
 Everything else is noise until that prints.